 “Ideas without execution are hallucinations”, Thomas Edison

 You truly achieve BIM enlightenment when you start doing it.
-It’s when you start separating it in steps, analyzing data flow, break down the workflow, etc. It’s probably during that phase of your BIM development that you discover add-ins and that they are available for a vast variety of what you wished to do with BIM.
+It’s when you start separating it into steps, analyzing data flow, breaking down the workflow, etc. It’s probably during that phase of your BIM development that you discover add-ins that are available for many of your BIM needs.

-An add-in is an extension module that is added to a host (legacy software in that case) to provide features that the host doesn’t provide.
-Software like Revit and Navisworks have an Application Programming Interface (API) allowing this to happen.
-APIs have been used by many developers who have created these extension modules extending software limits to enable new workflows (A good example is flux.io).
+An add-in is an extension module that is added to a host (legacy software, for example) to provide features that the host doesn’t provide.
+Software, such as Revit and Navisworks have an Application Programming Interface (API) that enable this to happen.
+APIs have been used by many developers who have created these extension modules to enable new workflows (a good example is flux.io).

-Why APIs are good for BIM evolution?
+Why are APIs good for BIM’s evolution?
 This environment allows different add-ins to be used for precise tasks at the right time.
-The developers behind these applications have smaller operational structures, they are lean and then can adapt quickly to the user’s immediate needs.
+The developers behind these applications have smaller operational structures; they are lean and can adapt quickly to users’ immediate needs.
 The add-ins can interact with external file formats or software.
-As, for example, BIM Track’s add-ins connects to a web-application hosted on a cloud server, allowing data to be published directly from Navisworks or Revit using a web interface.
+For example, BIM Track’s add-ins connect to a web-application hosted on a cloud server, allowing data to be published directly from Navisworks or Revit using a web interface.

 It is beneficial for legacy software developers to have open APIs.
-As the number of add-ins grow in the market, customers have access to more features and it generates interest in legacy software.
-It’s like apps in the Apple App Store.
-Part of Apple’s attraction factor is the variety and the number of apps available.
+As the number of add-ins grows in the market, customers have access to more features, generating interest in legacy software.
+It’s like the apps found in Apple’s App Store.
+Part of Apple’s attraction is the variety and the number of apps available.

 Free add-ins take an important part in democratizing BIM.
-Often way smaller and more focused on a few functionalities, they allow users to solve non-productive tasks that are common in a BIM oriented environment.
-This is not a secret, to achieve the maximum success with BIM, you have to reduce inherent time consuming tasks.
+Often smaller and more focused on a few functionalities, they allow users to solve non-productive tasks that are common in a BIM-oriented environment.
+This is not a secret: to achieve the maximum success with BIM, you have to reduce inherent time-consuming tasks.
 By sharing add-ins for free, companies or individuals are giving the community an efficient tool kit.
-BIM One, BIM Track’s mother company, is already sharing 5 add-ins for free and recently took over 40 Case inc. free add-ins distributed with our add-ins manager.
+BIM One, BIM Track’s mother company, is already sharing five add-ins for free and recently took over 40 Case Inc.’s free add-ins distributed with our add-ins manager.
 One good example is the BIM One Excel import/export add-in.
-With this add-ins, users can now modify model parameters without having to input them manually in the models.
-It’s not only saving them a lot of time, it’s also helping them accomplish tasks they thought were just too much “time consuming” to do.
+With this add-in, users can now modify model parameters without having to input them manually into the models.
+It’s not only saving them a lot of time, it’s also helping them accomplish tasks they thought were just too “time-consuming” to do.